openstack/cinder-specs/specs/liberty/volume-and-snap-delete.rst

        that the volume itself is intact, but snapshot operations failed.
     4. Volume manager now moves all snapshots and the volume from 'deleting' to deleted.  (volume_destroy/snapshot_destroy)
-    5. If an exception occured, set the volume and all snapshots to 'error_deleting'.
+    5. If an exception occurred, set the volume and all snapshots to 'error_deleting'.
 We don't have enough information to do anything else safely.
     6. The driver returns a list of dicts indicating the new statuses of